On Tuesday 9th February it’s Safer Internet Day. This is a great time to celebrate your commitment to Cybersafety.

 Often schools may find they are scheduling in time for explicit Cybersafety awareness sessions at different times of the year or even only once throughout the year thinking this is enough.
 Actually it isn’t.
 Cybersafety should be viewed as an ongoing learning process both at school and at home.
 Explicit learning experiences are important.
 Along with this, there are many different ways we can indirectly and directly incorporate Cybersafety within our normal school day.
 One simple example is to have consistent conversations with your students about what they are doing online, where they are online and who can access what they are doing.
 You can model this as you or your students are about to go online and use a website during any learning experience.
 This creates a habit of thinking about where they are and being conscious of what is going on.

 As you celebrate Safer Internet Day, use this important time to revisit your Cybersafety journey.
 Celebrate what you have already achieved.
 Think about and plan how you will regularly provide support to your students throughout the year and work with their parents to ensure there is a consistent approach to Cybersafety.

 We hope you enjoy Safer Internet Day and the benefits it will bring to your ongoing Cybersafety commitment.

-At Edumazing, we have developed a highly successful whole school community Cybersafety program called Safely ConnectED as part of our ongoing commitment to Human Literacy in schools and communities.
-This program has been vital in creating proactive cybersafe communities.
+At Edumazing, we have developed a highly successful whole school community Cybersafety approach called Safely ConnectED as part of our ongoing commitment to Human Literacy in schools and communities.
+This approach has been vital in creating proactive cybersafe communities.
 If you would like more information feel free to contact us at email@example.com or call 9731 1400 to find out how we can support you.